ds5500/project-Samee-Mushtak-25/README.md

 make eda_bwa
 ```

-To run the EDA for Bowtie2:
+To run the EDA for Bowtie 2:

 ```
 make eda_bowtie2